 Minimum number of people: 20

 Breakfast in the hotel.
-Six-hour sightseeing tour with a private bus and guide.
+Full day tour with a private bus and guide.
 Tour Barcelona in one day:

-Sagrada Família: One of the most popular attractions in Spain, the Sagrada Família is a Catholic basilica designed by the Catalan architect, Antoni Gaudí, who was famous for championing the architectural style known as Catalan modernism.
-It has been under construction for over 100 years and isn’t expected to be completed for at least another twenty.
-The originality and grandeur of its design, despite its unfinished state, attracts over 3 million visitors each year.
-Tickets are included.
+- Sagrada Família is of the most popular attractions in the whole Spain, it is a Catholic basilica designed by the Catalan architect, Antoni Gaudí, who was famous for championing the architectural style known as Catalan modernism.
+It has been under construction for over 100 years and isn’t expected to be completed for at least another ten.

-Plaza Catalunya: Plaza Catalunya is where the prime tourist spots of Barcelona intersect, namely the Gothic Quarter, Raval and Eixample districts.
+- Plaza Catalunya is the prime tourist spots of Barcelona intersect, namely the Gothic Quarter, Raval and Eixample districts.
 This 50,000 sqm public space is one of the largest in Spain, and is known for its intricately made and positioned neo-classic and avant-garde sculptures.
 Plaza Catalunya is considered the center of Barcelona.

 Optional entrances and activities for this day: